 While I do not know where this will all lead, it will have a focus on simplicity, automation, global openness, and the hardest look I can take at what is really needed versus what is falsely fabricated.

 I fully expect to offend many people a lot of the time.
 But it comes down to this.
-If the disruptive future is not brought to the forefront of our consciousness, we are going to suffer greatly instead of create a great society that alleviates suffering.
-The best way to begin is to get on our email list and find out what we are up to and join in the discussion.
+If the disruptive future is not brought to the forefront of our consciousness, we are going to suffer greatly instead of creating a great society that alleviates suffering.